The FBI wrote MLK a letter.

 "That a sandwich?" asks the guy on the boulder beside mine, "I'll take one!"

-A car rolls past, windows down, and music up.
-Stops at a clique in an alley to let a girl out.
-She is welcomed back.
-The car departs.
+A car rolls past, windows down, music up.
+Stops at a clique in an alley.
+Lets a girl out.
+The clique welcomes her back.
+The car backs out and slowly drives off, music up.

 Private security patrols across the street.
 Bouncers for The Gateway Mall.